-- This section 2600 applies to the derivation of indicated rates for an insurance contract of property and casualty insurance written by an insurer, a reciprocal insurance exchange or an underwriting syndicate. - This section 2600 does not apply to the derivation of indicated rates for public personal injury compensation plans covered by the Practice-Specific Standards for Public Personal Injury Compensation Plans. - This section 2600 applies to the derivation of indicated rates for any entity, such as a residual market mechanism or an advisory organization, which derives indicated rates for an insurance contract to be written by an insurer, regardless of whether or not that entity is itself an insurer. - This section 2600 applies to the derivation of indicated rates, but not to the recommendation or selection of rates to be charged.
-The recommended or selected rates may reflect considerations beyond those set forth in this section 2600. - This section 2600 also applies to the derivation of indicated rates for insurance risks accepted by a property and casualty quasi-insurer, similar to insurance risks accepted under an insurance contract.
+- .00 Part 1000 applies to work within the scope of this section 2500. - .01 This section 2600 applies to the derivation of indicated rates for an insurance contract of property and casualty insurance written by an insurer, a reciprocal insurance exchange or an underwriting syndicate. - ^{.02} This section 2600 does not apply to the derivation of indicated rates for public personal injury compensation plans covered by the Practice-Specific Standards for Public Personal Injury Compensation Plans. - ^{.03} This section 2600 applies to the derivation of indicated rates for any entity, such as a residual market mechanism or an advisory organization, which derives indicated rates for an insurance contract to be written by an insurer, regardless of whether or not that entity is itself an insurer. - .04 This section 2600 applies to the derivation of indicated rates, but not to the recommendation or selection of rates to be charged.
+The recommended or selected rates may reflect considerations beyond those set forth in this section 2600. - ^{.05} This section 2600 also applies to the derivation of indicated rates for insurance risks accepted by a property and casualty quasi-insurer, similar to insurance risks accepted under an insurance contract.
 In this section 2600, "property and casualty quasi-insurer" means an entity that assumes insurance risks that a property and casualty insurer may assume, without having the legal form of an insurer.
 Examples of property and casualty quasi-insurers include federal or provincial crown corporations or agencies acting in a capacity similar to a property and casualty insurer, providers of extended warranties, and self-funding mechanisms, such as those created by members of a professional association, or entities that retain some or all of their property and casualty insurance risk.